CHRISSIE SWAN

 TV & RADIO PRESENTER

-After seven years as part of the ACRA award winning Nova 100 Melbourne breakfast show, Chrissie, Sam & Browny, in 2023 she was given her own show as host of the Nova Network’s new national afternoon show The Chrissie Swan Show.
-During her long and successful broadcast career she has taken both the Chrissie, Sam & Browny show and Melbourne’s Mix 101.1 breakfast show with Jane Hall, to number one FM in Melbourne.
+After seven years as part of the ACRA award-winning Nova 100 Melbourne Breakfast Show, ‘Chrissie, Sam & Browny’, she was given her own show as host of the Nova Network’s new national afternoon show, ‘The Chrissie Swan Show’, which, in 2024, was named the most-listened-to and number-one show from 2–4 pm.
+During her long and successful broadcast career, she has helped take both ‘Chrissie, Sam & Browny ‘ and Melbourne’s Mix 101.1 Breakfast Show with Jane Hall to number one FM in Melbourne.
+2024 also saw her launch her very own podcast, The ChrissieCast, on the Nova Network.

-In 2010 Chrissie hosted Network 10’s new morning chat show The Circle alongside Yumi Stynes, Gorgi Coghlan and Denise Drysdale.
-The Circle was honoured with three TV Week Logie nominations in 2011 and Chrissie won Most Popular Female Presenter as well as receiving a nomination for the highly prestigious Gold Logie.
+In 2010, Chrissie hosted Network 10’s new morning chat show The Circle, alongside Yumi Stynes, Gorgi Coghlan, and Denise Drysdale.
+The Circle was honoured with three TV Week Logie nominations in 2011, and Chrissie won Most Popular Female Presenter, as well as receiving a nomination for the highly prestigious Gold Logie.

-In 2012 and 2013 Chrissie hosted Can Of Worms on 10 and was nominated for a 2013 Logie for Most Popular Female Presenter.
-In 2017 she co-hosted both The Great Australian Spelling Bee and Find My Family for Network 10.
+In 2012 and 2013, Chrissie hosted Can Of Worms on 10 and was nominated for a 2013 Logie for Most Popular Female Presenter.
+In 2017, she co-hosted both The Great Australian Spelling Bee and Find My Family for Network 10.

 SOCIAL LINKS